A : Click here for default coverage that you will receive if you don’t make an election before the applicable deadline.

 A : You’ll save money by visiting in-network providers.
 To find a network provider near you, visit Anthem.com.
 You don’t have to sign in.

-- Search by Selecting a Plan or Network, enter your information including the “Blue View Vision Insight”’ as the plan/network.
+- Select the “Blue View Vision Insight”’ as the plan/network.

-A : Yes, a preventive vision exam is covered at 100% under the Health Plan and the deductible will not apply if you use an Anthem in-network provider.
-You can find a list of participating vision providers on anthem.com or call Anthem at 855-285-4212 for assistance.
+A : Yes, a preventive vision exam is covered at 100% under the health plan and the deductible will not apply if you use an Anthem in-network provider.
+You can find a list of participating vision providers on anthem.com or call Anthem at 1-855-285-4212 for assistance.

 - You can also visit eyewearspecialoffers.com to search for participating eyewear providers near you.